 “No, no you definitely can…”

 And suddenly everything is about them.
 I slip away as the crowd begins to form.
+Why people are suddenly in the corridor I have no idea, I swear there should be lessons going on, but wherever Lily and James are, other people will follow.
 Too much drama for one day.
 I don’t want people commenting on my teeth.

 The three of them soak up the attention and from the corner I watch as a teacher has to separate them and give them detention.
 James, Lily and Sirius.
 Typical.